Moldova in the Eurovision Song Contest 2022

-Moldova participated in the Eurovision Song Contest 2022 in Turin, Italy, with the song "Trenulețul" performed by the band Zdob și Zdub and the Advahov Brothers.
-The Moldovan broadcaster TeleRadio-Moldova (TRM) selected the Moldovan entry for the 2022 contest by organising a live audition in 29 January 2022, where "Trenulețul" was selected by an expert jury.
+Moldova was represented at the Eurovision Song Contest 2022 with the song "Trenulețul" performed by the band Zdob și Zdub and the Advahov Brothers.
+The Moldovan broadcaster TeleRadio-Moldova (TRM) selected the Moldovan entry for the 2022 contest by organising a live audition on 29 January 2022, where "Trenulețul" was selected by an expert jury.

 Moldova was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 10 May 2022.
 Performing during the show in position 9, "Trenulețul" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Moldova placed eighth out of the 17 participating countries in the semi-final with 154 points.
 In the final, Moldova performed in position 19 and placed seventh out of the 25 participating countries, scoring 253 points, 239 of them which came from the public televote.